iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 ### Why do I need to confirm the receive address against one displayed on my Ledger device?

 This function is in place to confirm that the receiving address hasn’t been manipulated by malicious software or by a man-in-the-middle attack.
-Make sure you always double check it matches what is displayed on your device.
+Make sure you always double-check it matches what is displayed on your device.

-### Can I have a Ledger Wallet under my normal Firefly profile, or do I need to set up a completely new profile for Ledger?
+### Can I have a Ledger wallet under my normal Firefly profile, or do I need to set up a completely new profile for Ledger?

 Every seed and Ledger has its own profile in Firefly.
 You need to create a new Firefly profile for every Ledger device you own.

 ### How can I easily switch from one profile to another?
 Do I need to sign out each time?

-It is possible to change Profiles.
-And yes, it is necessary to log out from one Profile and log in to another with your PIN.
+It is possible to change profiles.
+And yes, it is necessary to log out from one profile and log in to another with your PIN.

 ### Is it a bad idea to use the same PIN for Firefly as I do for my Ledger device?